Closed form perturbative relativistic modifications to wave-packet dynamics in the quantum harmonic oscillator: Introduction

 Since the formulation of quantum mechanics more than a century ago it has gone an enormous number of refinements and additions making it one of the most studied theories in Physics.
 Precision measurements are becoming increasingly important and central for both the technological developments and foundational inquiry.
 Modern experiments are pushing for new bounds every day, and it makes many assumptions and approximations of the underlying quantum descriptions to be revisited so that they are aligned with the precision of new technological improvements.
 This practice would give much more confidence to better analyze the data and draw physical conclusions from them.

 Although in most of the laboratory experimental settings we confine ourselves to strong non-relativistic settings, these limits are often pushed upon and we are now within the reach for those experiments where weak relativistic effects are no longer ignorable.
 It is therefore very important that we accommodate correctly various weak-relativistic modifications and consider them while drawing physical conclusions from new experimental data.
 This convergence between the theoretical/mathematical setting and experimental data will be increasingly relevant as new experiments show up in a variety of physical scenarios, from laboratory seetings to observational scenarios.
 In this work, we investigate one such setting by analyzing weak relativistic corrections to the wave-packet dynamics of the quantum harmonic oscillator and by delineating the parameter regimes in which these corrections become experimentally non-negligible.

 Not surprisingly, there exist a large body of work investigating relativistic extensions of the harmonic oscillator.
-Fully relativistic formulations include the Dirac oscillator introducedby Moshinsky and Szczepaniak~\cite{Moshinsky1989_DiracOsc}, its subsequent analyses and generalizations~\cite{rel-dir-1,rel-dir-2,rel-dir-3}, and the Klein--Gordon oscillator \cite{kgo1, kgo2, kgo3, kgo4, kgo6}.
-These models are exactly solvable and reveal nontrivial relativistic structures: spin--orbit couplings, modified spectra, and frequency mixing in wave-packet motion, including Zitterbewegung-type oscillations~\cite{hojo1,hojo2,hojo3,hojo4,hojo5,hojo6}.
+There are fully relativistic formulations such as the Dirac oscillator introduced by Moshinsky and Szczepaniak~\cite{Moshinsky1989_DiracOsc}, and it subsequent analyses and generalizations~\cite{rel-dir-1,rel-dir-2,rel-dir-3}.
+There are also works on the Klein--Gordon oscillator \cite{kgo1, kgo2, kgo3, kgo4, kgo6}.
+These models are exactly solvable and reveal nontrivial relativistic structures such as the spin--orbit couplings, modified spectra, and frequency mixing in wave-packet motion, including Zitterbewegung-type oscillations~\cite{hojo1,hojo2,hojo3,hojo4,hojo5,hojo6}.
 Relativistic coherent states and minimum-uncertainty states have also been developed for these models~\cite{relst1, relst2}, providing insight into the interplay of relativity and coherence.
-Closer to our work, there are studies on relativistic wave-packet spreading and minimal localization bounds form another active area of research.
-Gaussian wave packets for relativistic Klein--Gordon or Dirac particles exhibit modified dispersion, Compton-scale minimal widths, and non-Galilean propagation properties \cite{relwp1,relwp2,relwp3,relwp4,relwp5}.
-These effects highlight the sensitivity of wave-packet observables to relativistic structure, but they treat free relativistic particles and do not address bound-state wave-packet evolution in trapping potentials.
+Closer to our work, there are studies on relativistic wave-packet spreading and minimal localization bounds for gaussian wave packets for relativistic Klein--Gordon or Dirac particles \cite{relwp1,relwp2,relwp3,relwp4,relwp5}.
+Although these effects highlight the sensitivity of wave-packet observables to relativistic structure, they only treat free relativistic particles and do not address bound-state wave-packet evolution in trapping potentials.
 The latter is the topic for this study but not in a fully relativistic but a weakly relativistic setting.